 Previously, I have taught a lecture course on Ancient Philosophy (Summer 2014), two courses in Environmental Ethics (Summer 2015 and Spring 2017; syllabus, readings, first essay, second essay, third essay), and a seminar on the Philosophy of Emotions (Spring 2017).

-In 2015, I was awarded the Martha Lile Love Award for Excellence in Teaching Philosophy for my Environmental Ethics course, which consisted largely of students from the life sciences.
+In 2015, I was awarded the Martha Lile Love Award for Excellence in Teaching Philosophy for my interdisciplinary Environmental Ethics course, which consisted largely of students from the life sciences.

-In addition to my work as sole instructor, I have also led tutorials for Introduction to Ethics (Fall 2015, with T. Hurka), Later Medieval Philosophy (Spring 2015, with D. Black), and Ancient Philosophy (Fall 2012-Spring 2013, with J. Whiting, and B. Inwood).
+In addition to my work as sole instructor, I have led tutorials for Introduction to Ethics (Fall 2015, with T. Hurka), Later Medieval Philosophy (Spring 2015, with D. Black), and Ancient Philosophy (Fall 2012-Spring 2013, with J. Whiting, and B. Inwood).

 In 2006, I taught a course on English Language & Literature at the Changchun University of Chinese Medicine in Changchun, China.

 I am happy to provide a teaching statement, diversity statement, and student evaluations upon request.